KCL-BMEIS/KCL-DGX-cluster-documentation/4-General-code-optimization/README.md

 ## 1. Make the most of the pytorch dataloader:

 > [!NOTE]
-> In rare cases some of these options may produce slightly worse speed.
+> In rare cases, some of these options may produce slightly worse speed.
 It is best to do a few timed epochs as a sanity
 > check to see training rate before and after these changes.